zakski/accrete-starform-stargen/docs/notes/build descriptions/1990s/1995 - Folkins.1988.md

 - see [notes on Dole's paper](/docs/notes/build%20descriptions/1960s%20-%201980s/1969%20-%20Formation%20of%20Planetary%20Systems%20by%20Aggregation.md)

 ## Features
-- Generates a variety of primary stars, based on some probability of their occurrence and bounded by the max and minimum mass that was estimated to potentially harbour planets in a stable system at the time..
+- Generates a variety of primary stars, based on probability tables provided to Folkins by John Carr in 1988.

+- Change from straight firing in planetesimals at random, to only doing that for the first 20 or so, then adds the rest around the remaining dust bands

 - see [notes on Dole's paper](/docs/notes/build%20descriptions/1960s%20-%201980s/1969%20-%20Formation%20of%20Planetary%20Systems%20by%20Aggregation.md)

 ## Limitations: